alexmo16/Heylo-Backend/README.md

         $ npm install

-7. Config folder and sslcert folder contains secrets, so there are not in the repo.
+7. Config folder and sslcert folder hold secrets, so there are not in the repo.

 8. Run server in development: